sm1lias/SMarket/README.md

 where consumers can see the price of a product in all imported supermarkets and add to their cart, search in the database for a specific item and to make the order.
 Also there is sign in function for the stuff.

-We use Firebase database, local sqlite database, fragments, Firebase email authentication and our app support multi-languages.
+We used Firebase database, local sqlite database, fragments, Firebase email authentication and our app support multi-languages.